DRIVING WHILE INTOXICATED IN NEW YORK

 Because a driver is licensed to drive in New York State, as a condition of such license, he has agreed to submit to chemical testing if arrested for drunk driving.
 Before the testing, though, the officer will usually read to the motorist what will happen if he refuses to take the test.
 However, this is not required unless the motorist is not consenting.
 The driver is warned that a refusal will result in a civil hearing conducted by the DMV at which the driver may be found to have refused the test without justification and that there was probable cause to arrest him for DWI, in which case one's license will be revoked.
 When arraigned in court on the DWI charge, the driver has his license taken from him (suspended) by the court until he has the hearing on the issue of the refusal.
 If one is later found by a DMV hearing examiner to have refused the chemical test for no legal reason, then the license is revoked without regard to the outcome of the criminal DWI case.
 However, if the officer did not read the language explaining this to the refusing the motorist, it can be a ground for reinstating the license to the motorist despite the refusal.

 As with any criminal matter, the motorist has a right to silence.
 This means that right from the initial stop the driver may decline to answer questions which might incriminate him.
 Such questions dealing with, for example, his drinking, where, when, how much, etc. After all, these responses can be incriminating statements.
 Of course, one is not thinking about this when stopped, and one almost always answers the questions, hoping that an officer will not notice or will let him go (but that only happens in the movies).
-This right to silence exists even before one is given the well known Miranda rights (which most importantly explain that if you say anything, it will be used to convict you at a trial).
+This right to silence exists even before one is arrested and given the well known Miranda rights (which most importantly explain that if you say anything, it will be used to convict you at a trial).
 When one invokes her right to counsel, it extends to any formal questioning from that point forward regardless if you have not yet been arrested (e.g. I don't want to answer any questions until my attorney, Marco Caviglia, is next to me telling me it's o.k. to answer, so please don't ask me any more questions.
 I want my attorney at this time.)

 One has a right to demand a lawyer at any time, even if not arrested yet.
 At that point, the police should not question the driver without an attorney present if she has asked for one, even if she cannot afford a lawyer or hasn't given any lawyer's name.
 The driver may insist on one before answering any potentially incriminating questions.
 In addition, the driver cannot be forced to take the field sobriety tests.
 One may decline.